-Each Fund intends to operate as a separate corporation for US federal tax purposes, separate and apart from the Company and other sub-funds of the Company, and that investors are shareholders of a particular Fund rather than of the Company.
+Each Fund intends to operate as a separate corporation for US federal tax purposes, separate and apart from the Company and other sub-funds of the Company, and intends to treat investors as shareholders of a particular Fund rather than of the Company.
 Such characterization is uncertain under US tax law as currently interpreted.
 There is no precedential authority (whether statutory, regulatory, judicial or otherwise) affirming this position and the Company does not intend to seek an opinion of counsel on this point.
 The IRS has issued a number of nonprecedential rulings holding that sub-funds or series of certain unincorporated business entities are separate entities for US federal income tax purposes.
 Generally, in those rulings, the jurisdiction under which the entities were formed recognized the sub-funds or series as separate legal entities.
-The Company and Funds, however, differ from the entities addressed by those rulings, because the Company is a "per se" corporation rather than an unincorporated business entity for US federal income tax purposes and the Funds are not separate legal entities for the purposes of incorporation.
+The Company and Funds, however, differ from the entities addressed by those rulings, because the Company is a "per se" corporation rather than an unincorporated business entities for US federal business entities for US federal income tax purposes and the Funds are not separate legal entities for the purposes of incorporation.